 Thousands of people drive by the site every day and don't know about it.
 And to those of you who immediately say, "Oh, I've seen those."
 Did you see the smaller sites in the wash?
 Did you see the pictographs on the cliff?

-Most of the petroglyphs here are of an abstract design and this place was a stopping point for ancient travelers along a trail.
+Most of the petroglyphs here are of an abstract design, and this place was a stopping point for ancient travelers along a trail.
 The site is close to an old mine where Ancestral Puebloans dug for turquoise over 1,000 years ago.
 More recently, Ancestral Mojave and Chemehuevi passed through here.

+You will have to do some scouting to find all the petroglyphs and pictographs here.
+But my photos will help.
 As always, please respect this site.
 And also, the Halloran Arrastra is right around the corner and worth a visit.